mosn/mosn/README.md

 [中文](README_ZH.md)

 MOSN is a network proxy written in Golang.
 It can be used as a cloud-native network data plane, providing services with the following proxy functions:  multi-protocol, modular, intelligent, and secure.
 MOSN is the short name of Modular Open Smart Network-proxy.
-MOSN can be integrated with any Service Mesh wich support xDS API.
-It can also be used as an independent Layer 4 or Layer 7 load balancer, API Gateway, cloud-native Ingress, etc.
+MOSN can be integrated with any Service Mesh which support xDS API.
+It also can be used as an independent Layer 4 or Layer 7 load balancer, API Gateway, cloud-native Ingress, etc.

 ## Features